tonytw1/squirrel-detector/README.md

 ![Evaluation standard output](eval_stdout.png)

-The evaluation process outputs files which TensorBoard can use to show how the model's predictions change as it trains.
+The evaluation process outputs files which the TensorBoard UI can use to show how the model's predictions change as it trains.

 ![TensorBoard image evaluation](eval.png)